GaijinEntertainment/DagorEngine/_docs/source/assets/all-about-blk/composit_blk.md

 **Cons:**

-- **No Randomization:** You can’t define random transformations or entities.
+- **No Randomization:** You can't define random transformations or entities.
 - **No Include Statements:** Unable to include general transformations.

 **Workflow:**

-1. Import all the base-level LODs of models into one scene that you plan to use in the composite.
+1. Import all the base Levels of Details (LODs) of models into one scene that you plan to use in the composite.
 2. Attach each model into a single object (if they were split across multiple objects in their scenes).
-3. Name each model as its corresponding DAG, minus the `.lod00.dag` suffix (e.g., if the DAG is `table_a.lod00.dag`, name the model `table_a`).
+3. Name each model as its corresponding `.dag` file, minus the `.lod00.dag` suffix (e.g., if the DAG is `table_a.lod00.dag`, name the model `table_a`).
 4. Reset the model's pivot to `0.0.0`, and zero out rotation and scale.
 Failing to do so will result in incorrect matrix calculations in the final composite (non-zeroed parameters will affect the matrices).
-   - For example, if the pivot isn’t at `0.0.0` but remains a meter along the X-axis, the model will shift that distance in the composite.
+   - For example, if the pivot isn't at `0.0.0` but remains a meter along the X-axis, the model will shift that distance in the composite.
 5. Assign a three-digit postfix to each object: `*_000` (e.g., `table_a` becomes
    `table_a_000`).
    - When cloning, ensure the three-digit postfix remains intact: `table_a_001`, `table_a_002`, etc.
-6. The object that will serve as the composite’s center should have the postfix `*_origin` instead of `_000` (e.g., `table_origin`).
+6. The object that will serve as the composite's center should have the postfix `*_origin` instead of `_000` (e.g., `table_origin`).
 7. Position the objects as desired, cloning them within the scene as references or instances.
 Ensure the rotation, position, and scale match your intended adjustments.
-8. Export the final layout as a single `.dag` into the directory with the *dag2riRes* script.
-It’s easier to keep the DAG name consistent to avoid confusion later.
+8. Export the final layout as a single `.dag` into the directory with the [dag2riRes](../../dagor-tools/dag2rires/dag2rires.md) script.
+It's easier to keep the DAG name consistent to avoid confusion later.
 9. Run the script, which will generate a `composit.res.blk` file alongside the `.dag` (more details below).
 10. Rename and move the `composit.res.blk` file to the desired location.
 Ensure